10 Signs You Might Be Living on Autopilot

 Responsibilities handled.

-10. Time feels like it’s moving faster
+10. Time feels like it’s speeding up

 Weeks blur.